adelevie/iron_response/README.md

 end
 ```

 For many use cases, this is fine.
 But what if I want to know the result of `do_something`?
 A simple way to get the result would be for your worker to POST the final result somewhere, then have the client it.
-This gem simply abstracts this process away.
+This gem simply abstracts that process away, allowing the developer to avoid boilerplate and to keep worker code elegant.

 Under the hood, `iron_response` uses some functional and meta-programming to capture the final expression of a worker file, convert it to JSON, and then POST it to Amazon S3.
 When all the workers in an `IronResponse::Batch` have finished, the gem retrieves the file and converts the JSON string back to Ruby.